The Best Sustainable Travel Products of 2019

 It’s a new year, and that means new and fun travel gadgets and supplies!
 There are plenty of “must have” lists out there, but only a few of them fully focus on sustainability.
 Don’t worry if you haven’t been keeping up on the latest trends, because here at Postcard Press, we’ve gone through all of the best products and checked to make sure they’re as sustainable as possible so you can skip the research and get right to planning your next trip while reducing your carbon footprint and becoming a green traveler!

 The best kind of energy is sustainable energy!
 If you can harness the power of the sun to charge your portable devices while on the go (or at home) then the obvious answer is, yes, do it!
 New and incredible advances in solar power have made it possible for travelers to get their hands on this technology for charging their devices, and we should all consider reducing our carbon footprint whenever possible.
 Think about it: even a portable charger needs its own charge, so why not cut out the electricity at your hotel or home and use the sun instead; it’s a free resource!
-(This one even sticks to the window!)
 It’s also much more convenient when you’re out of the hotel for the entire day or backpacking away from everyday luxuries and running low on juice.
 Just take it out and let the sun work its magic.

 Reusable Travel Bottles